TheCorporationRsi/TheCorporation.space/README.md

 python create_empty_database.py
 ```

-From there all should work except discord AUTH since it send the user to the real website after confirmation.
+From there all should work except maybe discord AUTH.

 ## Usage